Julian/cardboard/docs/rules/parts_of_a_card.rst

             An ability reads, "All lands are 1/1 creatures that are still lands."
 If any of the affected lands were legendary, they are still legendary.

     c.
 Any land with the supertype "basic" is a basic land.
 Any land that doesn't have this supertype is a nonbasic land, even if it has a basic land type.
 Cards printed in sets prior to the *Eighth Edition* core set didn't use the word "basic" to indicate a basic land.
-Cards from those sets with the following names are basic lands and have received errata in the Oracle card :ref:erence accordingly: Forest, Island, Mountain, Plains, Swamp, Snow-Covered Forest, Snow-Covered Island, Snow-Covered Mountain, Snow-Covered Plains, and Snow-Covered Swamp.
+Cards from those sets with the following names are basic lands and have received errata in the Oracle card reference accordingly: Forest, Island, Mountain, Plains, Swamp, Snow-Covered Forest, Snow-Covered Island, Snow-Covered Mountain, Snow-Covered Plains, and Snow-Covered Swamp.
     d.
 Any permanent with the supertype "legendary" is subject to the state-based action for legendary permanents, also called the "legend rule" (see rule 704.5k).
     e.
 Any permanent with the supertype "world" is subject to the state-based action for world permanents, also called the "world rule" (see rule 704.5m).
     f.
 Any permanent with the supertype "snow" is a snow permanent.
 Any permanent that doesn't have this supertype is a nonsnow permanent, regardless of its name.